bbauska/zombiePolitics/README.md

-series, a version of Fight Club on steroids, has more in common with the ideology and mechanisms of the fascist spectacle-at once a celebration of a ruthless form of hyper-masculinity, Social Darwinism, and an investment in violence as the most important element of power and mediating force in shaping social relationships.
+series, a version of Fight Club on steroids, has more in common with the ideology and mechanisms of the fascist spectacle-at once a celebration of a ruthless form of hyper-masculinity, Social Darwinism, and an investment in violence as the most important element of power and mediating force in shaping social relationships.</p>

-Violence in this series is more than grotesque; it is morally bankrupt and embraces the spectacle to both entertain and provoke the most dcbased type ofvoyeurism.1f° The celebration of hyper-violence and torture travels easily from fiction to real life with the emergence in the past few years of a proliferation of “bum fight” videos on the Internet “shot by young men and boys who are seen beating the homeless or who pay transients a few dollars to fight each other.”17 The culture of cruelty mimics cinematic violence as the agents of abuse both indulge in actual forms of violence and then fhrther celebrate the barbarity by posting it on the Web, mimic­ king the desire for fame and recognition, while voyeuristically consuming their own violent cultural productions.
-The National Coalition for the Homeless claims that “On YouTube in July 2009, people have posted 85,900 videos with ‘bum’ in the title [and] 5,690 videos can be found with the title ‘bum fight,’ representing. . .an increase of 1,460 videos since April 2008.”13 Rather than problematize violence, popular cul­ture increasingly normalizes it, often in ways that border on criminal intent.
-For instance, a recent issue of Maxim, a popular men’s magazine, included “a blurb titled ‘Hunt the Homeless’ [focusing on] a coming ‘hobo convention’ in Iowa and says ‘Kill one for fun.
-We’re 87 percent sure it’s legal.’”19 In this context violence is not sim­ply being transformed into an utterly distasteful form of adolescent entertainment or spectacularized to attract readers and boost profits, it becomes a powerful ped­agogical force in the culture of cruelty by both aligning itself and becoming com­plicit with the very real surge of violence against the homeless, often committed by young men and teenage boys looking for a thrill.20 Spurred on by the ever-reassur­ ing presence of violence and dehumanization in the wider culture, these young “thrill offenders" now search out the homeless and “punch, kick, shoot or set afire people living on the streets, frequently killing them, simply for the sport of it, their victims all but invisible to society.”21 All of these elements of popular culture speak stylish­ly and sadistically to new ways in which to maximize the pleasure of violence, giv­ ing it its hip (if fascist) edginess.
+<p>Violence in this series is more than grotesque; it is morally bankrupt and embraces
+the spectacle to both entertain and provoke the most dcbased type ofvoyeurism.1f° The celebration of hyper-violence and torture travels easily from fiction to real life with the emergence in the past few years of a proliferation of "bum fight" videos on the Internet "shot by young men and boys who are seen beating the homeless or who pay transients a few dollars to fight each other."17 The culture of cruelty mimics cinematic violence as the agents of abuse both indulge in actual forms of violence and then fhrther celebrate the barbarity by posting it on the Web, mimic­king the desire for fame and recognition, while voyeuristically consuming their own violent cultural productions.
+The National Coalition for the Homeless claims that "On YouTube in July 2009, people have posted 85,900 videos with ‘bum’ in the title [and] 5,690 videos can be found with the title ‘bum fight,’ representing. . .an increase of 1,460 videos since April 2008."13 Rather than problematize violence, popular cul­ture increasingly normalizes it, often in ways that border on criminal intent.
+For instance, a recent issue of Maxim, a popular men’s magazine, included "a blurb titled ‘Hunt the Homeless’ [focusing on] a coming ‘hobo convention’ in Iowa and says ‘Kill one for fun.
+We’re 87 percent sure it’s legal.’"19 In this context violence is not sim­ply being transformed into an utterly distasteful form of adolescent entertainment or spectacularized to attract readers and boost profits, it becomes a powerful ped­agogical force in the culture of cruelty by both aligning itself and becoming com­plicit with the very real surge of violence against the homeless, often committed by young men and teenage boys looking for a thrill.20 Spurred on by the ever-reassur­ing presence of violence and dehumanization in the wider culture, these young "thrill offenders" now search out the homeless and "punch, kick, shoot or set afire people living on the streets, frequently killing them, simply for the sport of it, their victims all but invisible to society."21 All of these elements of popular culture speak stylish­ly and sadistically to new ways in which to maximize the pleasure of violence, giv­ing it its hip (if fascist) edginess.</p>

-Needless to say, neither violent video games and television series nor Hollywood films and the Internet (or, for that matter, popular culture) cause in any direct sense real-world violence and suffering, but they do not leave the real world behind, either.
+<p>Needless to say, neither violent video games and television series nor Hollywood
+films and the Internet (or, for that matter, popular culture) cause in any direct sense real-world violence and suffering, but they do not leave the real world behind, either.
 That is too simplistic.
 What they do achieve is the execution of a well-fiinded and